 The Program is presented on a semester basis.
-Students are generally enrolled in 3 courses per semester.
+Students are generally enrolled in 3 courses per semester with the exception of the capstone, which is taken separately at the end of the program.
 Each semester consists of a minimum time period of 16 weeks from the date study commences.
 Students not completing all semester coursework in the 16-week period will be granted an automatic two-month extension of time to complete the semester.
 Students may take a break between semesters; however, except in special circumstances, the entire program must be completed within five years.